Riva Ridge: Background

 Riva Ridge was a light bay stallion who stood 16 hands high.
-A son of First Landing out of Iberia (by Heliopolis), Riva Ridge and his sire were owned and bred by the Meadow Stable of Christopher Chenery in Doswell, Virginia.
+A son of First Landing out of Iberia (by Heliopolis), Riva Ridge is related to Man o’ War through his dam (mother), Iberia.
+Riva Ridge and his sire were owned and bred by the Meadow Stable of Christopher Chenery in Doswell, Virginia.
 Secretariat, the Triple Crown champion in 1973, was owned and bred by the same stable.

 Riva Ridge's name came from Chenery's daughter Penny and her husband, John Tweedy, honoring their favorite ski run at Vail, Colorado.
 Tweedy had trained with the U.S. Army's Tenth Mountain Division in Colorado in 1943, but later served in Burma with the OSS.
 Upon his return from the war, he and fellow veterans from the Tenth Mountain division founded Vail Ski Resort in Colorado in 1962.
 They named the longest run "Riva Ridge" after a costly but important strategic victory by the U.S. Army's 10th Mountain Division on February 18 in the North Apennine mountains of Italy.

 In 1971, Meadow Stable was struggling financially.
 Christopher Chenery was very ill, and Penny wanted to save the operation, at odds with her siblings Hollis and Margaret, who wanted to sell it.
 Following Riva Ridge's success as a two-year-old, however, Hollis and Margaret stopped pushing for her to sell the farm.

 A winner of the Eclipse Award at age two and four, Riva Ridge was ridden mainly by Hall of Fame jockey Ron Turcotte, who also rode stablemate Secretariat a year later.
 He was trained by Lucien Laurin.

 Riva Ridge was described by Penny Chenery as a very timid and unassuming horse who "ran to get away from [other horses]."
 He was nicknamed "Old Pea Head" while racing.